Thomas Edward Leonard (1933)

 I never knew my Grandpa Tommy, but he had quite a story...

 While at Portland High School, he met Lorena Bell Fuller, and when Lorena revealed in May of 1936 that she was two months pregnant, they planned to immediately marry.
-Since they were too young to marry in Portland, he at age 19, she at 18, they went to Portsmouth and married.
+Since they were too young to marry in Portland at the time, he at age 19, she at 18, they went to Portsmouth and married.
 Tommy fibbed on this record, however, claiming he was 21!

 Here is where Tommy started up his first home-based radio repair company called "Radio Rex Service," which was likely named after the then popular kid's toy involving a radio controlled dog which could be summoned from his doghouse by voice command:

-In 1938, they moved back to Portland, living on 21 Spruce Street, and later 94 State Street, in Portland, had my father Thomas in December of that year, and then two girls, Rena Agnes (nicknamed "Honey") and Charlotte Louise.
+In 1938, they moved back to Portland, living on 21 Spruce Street, and later 94 State Street, in Portland.

 They were not married three years, when Lorena ("Nana") filed divorce proceedings.
 In fact, there is an unflattering article on this found in the local paper:

-The divorce was finalized in March of 1939.
+The divorce was finalized in March of 1939, while Nana was pregnant with Charlotte.
 During this time, Tommy was working at Cressey and Allen Company, an appliance and electronics dealership, in Portland.

 In the 1940 Census, Tommy was living with his father at 8 Briggs Street.
 The below census page was rather disorganized, in that it makes him appear to be living with a William & Emma Quinn, but luckily the handwriting on the side gives reference to the father's house as listed in a prior page of the census in this district.
 Tommy was calling himself divorced, and was working as a radioman.

 Tommy left for active duty shortly thereafter, and had promised to pay child support to his ex-wife.
-But Lorena's mother, Lorena (my "Gram") deeply disapproved of Tommy...and the story was that any attempt that Tommy tried to make with Nana was blocked by Gram.
-Either way, my Dad said that the whole family converted to Protestantism, even though all three kids were christened at St. Dominic's Church in Portland...and all because there was much anger toward Grampa Tom for leaving them.
+But Nana's mother Lorena (my "Gram") deeply disapproved of Tommy...and the story was that any attempt that Tommy tried to make with Nana was blocked by Gram.
+Either way, my Dad said that the whole family converted to Protestantism, even though all three kids were christened at St. Dominic's Church in Portland...and all because there was so much anger toward Grampa Tom for leaving them.

 Tommy joined the Navy, just in time for WWII.
 He never disclosed his prior marriage to the military, either.

-He was stationed at on the USS St. Louis when the Attack on Pearl Harbor occurred.
+He was stationed at on the USS St. Louis (CL-49) when the Attack on Pearl Harbor occurred.

 USS ST. LOUIS (1941)